Horace W. Vaughan

 Horace Worth Vaughan (December 2, 1867 – November 10, 1922) was an American lawyer, jurist, and politician.
-He represented Texas in the United States House of Representatives and the United States Senate.
-In 1915, he received an appointment as assistant Attorney General in the Territory of Hawaii, where he lived the rest of his life.
+He represented Texas in the United States House of Representatives and the Texas Senate.
+In 1916, he was appointed as a judge of the United States District Court for the Territory of Hawaii, where he lived the rest of his life.

 Early life

-Vaughan was born to attorney George T. and Tippah Leary Vaughan, on December 2, 1867 in Marion County, Texas.
-He was of English ancestry, descended from early Jamestown, Virginia settler John Vaughn.
+Vaughan was born to attorney George T. Vaughan and his wife Tippah Leary Vaughan, on December 2, 1867, in Marion County, Texas.
+He was of English ancestry, descended from early Jamestown, Virginia, settler John Vaughn.
 He married Pearl Lockett in 1888.
 They were the parents of Aileen, Robert Louis and Jean.

-Vaughan was mostly self-taught, by reading his father's books.
+He was mostly self-taught, by reading his father's books.
 He was admitted to the bar in 1885, and began an active practice the next year.

 Legislative career

+Vaughan was opposed to a national Prohibition on the manufacture, transportation, sale, possession, and consumption of alcoholic beverages.
+He was an advocate of states rights and believed in each state implementing its own policy.

 Texas

-From 1890 to 1898 he was city attorney for Texarkana, Texas.
+From 1890 to 1898, he was city attorney for Texarkana, Texas.

-From 1910 until 1912 he was a member of the Texas State Senate and in the United States House of Representatives from 1913 to 1915.
+From 1911 until 1912, he was a member of the Texas State Senate.
+In 1912, he was elected to the United States House of Representatives to fill the vacancy of Morris Sheppard, who in turn had been elected to the United States Senate.

+Due to Vaughan's personal conviction that prohibition should be decided at the state level, he was defeated in his 1914 bid for re-election by Eugene Black, who made Vaughn's prohibition stance a campaign issue.